 11.2 DVA-specific requirements for approved rehabilitation service providers

 From 1 July 2016, to work with DVA clients, approved rehabilitation service provider organisations and their consultants also need to satisfy a number of DVA requirements.
 These requirements ensure that DVA clients have access to the best possible professional team, and also support providers through providing training about DVA’s programs and clients.
 The DVA requirements are distinct from Comcare’s approval criteria and operational standards.

-The DVA requirements do not apply to providers who only undertake specific service assessments, like an activities of daily living/home assessment for household services or attendant care purposes.
-However, all providers undertaking specific service assessments must still be Comcare accredited.
+The DVA requirements do not apply to providers who only undertake specific service assessments, like an activities of daily living/home assessment for household services or attendant care purposes or service provision relating to a particular activity on a client's rehabilitation plan.

 Summary of DVA requirements

 There are five DVA rehabilitation provider requirements.

 |DVA Rehabilitation Service Provider Requirement||D9255 Staff Details Sheet Question No.|